Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 .. important:: If your PR introduces code that does not have existing tests to ensure it operates gracefully, you **MUST** also create these tests to accompany your PR.

 Reviewers will investigate your PR and provide feedback.
-Generally the comments are explicity requesting code changes or clarifying implementations.
+Generally the comments are explicitly requesting code changes or clarifying implementations.
 Otherwise Reviewers will reply with PR terminology:

     - **Concept ACK** - Agree with the idea and overall direction, but have neither reviewed nor tested the code changes.